Avi Shlaim: Academic career

 Shlaim taught international relations at Reading University, specialising in European issues.
-His academic interest in the history of Israel began in 1982, when Israeli government archives about the 1948 Arab–Israeli War were opened, an interest that deepened when he became a fellow of St Antony's College, Oxford in 1987.
+His academic interest in the history of Israel began in 1982, when Israeli government archives about the 1948 Arab–Israeli War were opened, an interest that deepened when he became a fellow of St Antony's College, Oxford, in 1987.
 He was Alastair Buchan Reader in international relations at Oxford from 1987 to 1996 and director of graduate studies in that subject in 1993–1995 and 1998–2001.
 He held a British Academy research readership in 1995–97 and a research professorship in 2003–2006.

 Shlaim served as an outside examiner on the doctoral thesis of Ilan Pappé.
 Shlaim's approach to the study of history is informed by his belief that "the historian's most fundamental task is not to chronicle but to evaluate... to subject the claims of all the protagonists to rigorous scrutiny and reject all those claims, however deeply cherished, that do not stand up."

 Views and opinions

-Shlaim is a regular contributor to The Guardian newspaper, and signed an open letter to that paper in January 2009 condemning Israel's role in the Gaza War.
+Shlaim is a regular contributor to The Guardian newspaper, and signed an open letter to that paper in 2009 condemning Israel's role in the 2008–09 Gaza War.

-Writing in the Spectator, Shlaim called Prime Minister Benjamin Netanyahu a "proponent of the doctrine of permanent conflict," describing his policies as an attempt to preclude a peaceful resolution to the conflict with Palestinians.
+Writing in The Spectator, Shlaim called Prime Minister Benjamin Netanyahu a "proponent of the doctrine of permanent conflict," describing his policies as an attempt to preclude a peaceful resolution to the conflict with Palestinians.
 Furthermore, he described Israeli foreign policy as one that supported stability of Arab regimes over nascent democratic movements during the Arab Spring.

-Shlaim is a member of the UK Labour Party.
+Shlaim is a member of the British Labour Party.
 In August 2015, he was a signatory to a letter criticising The Jewish Chronicle's reporting of Jeremy Corbyn's association with alleged antisemites.

-Criticism
+In Three Worlds: Memoirs of an Arab-Jew, Shlaim unveils "undeniable proof of Zionist involvement in the terrorist attacks" that prompted a mass exodus of Jews from Iraq between 1950 and 1951.
+Shlaim writes that most of the bombings against Jews in Iraq were the work of Mossad.
+He believes Mossad took these actions to quicken the transfer of 110,000 Jews in Iraq to the then-newly created state of Israel.

+Shlaim spoke to Novara Media about his latest book, Genocide in Gaza.
+He argues that in the 21st century apartheid is unsustainable in the long term and that Zionism is on the verge of collapse.
+Empires tend to become increasingly violent as they decline.
+When this period ends, Israel will be weakened internally and foreign support will diminish.
+This combination of factors is likely to lead to the collapse of Zionism and settler colonialism.
+Israel appears to be on a path toward self-destruction.